Tag: John Healey

 John Healey – 2016 Parliamentary Question to the Department for Communities and Local Government

-To ask the Secretary of State for Communities and Local Government, pursuant to the Written Statement of 10 February 2016, HCWS520, when he expects the Review of the Homes and Communities Agency to be published.
+To ask the Secretary of State for Communities and Local Government, what the formal consultation process will be for the review of the Homes and Communities Agency.

 Brandon Lewis